Ever been hooked by an idea, person or place? Something that just infinitely fascinates or possibly even obsesses you?

-Virginia’s friends included Arthur B. Davies, Charles Prendergast and Maurice Prendergast, Walt Kuhn, Edna Woolman Chase (former editor-in-chief of VOGUE Magazine), Franklin Remington (one time mayor of Centre Island, Oyster Bay, Long Island) and life-long friend, Lucy Taggart, another local artist, and daughter of former Indianapolis mayor, Thomas Taggart.
+Virginia’s friends included Arthur B. Davies, Charles Prendergast and Maurice Prendergast, Walt Kuhn, Edna Woolman Chase (former editor-in-chief of VOGUE Magazine and credited with inventing the concept of runway fashion shows), Franklin Remington (one time mayor of Centre Island, Oyster Bay, Long Island) and a host of other luminaries of the art world.

-In Indianapolis, a portrait by Virginia of Elizabeth Harrison hangs at the President Benjamin Harrison Home.
-In Chicago, a portrait of Mrs. James Ward Thorne hangs at the end of the Miniatures Collection at the Art Institute of Chicago.
-She also created portraits (yet to be located) of the Duke and Duchess of Windsor (yes, as in Mrs. Wallis Simpson and the former King Edward VIII who abdicated the crown for love) during a summer in Nassau.
+In Indianapolis, a VKC portrait of Elizabeth Harrison hangs at the President Benjamin Harrison Home.
+In Chicago, her portrait of Mrs. James Ward Thorne hangs at the end of the Miniatures Collection at the Art Institute of Chicago.
+She also created portraits (yet to be located) of the Duke and Duchess of Windsor (as in Mrs. Wallis Simpson and the former King Edward VIII who abdicated the crown for love) during a summer in Nassau.
 Famed murdered multimillionaire Sir Harry Oakes and his wife Lady Oakes also had portraits composed by Virginia, presumably also whilst in Nassau.
 The list goes on…